tmr08c/tmr08c.github.io/content/blog/2021/12/2021-gratitude/index.md

 ## Conclusion

-Simply reading through my gratitude entries has been valuable.
 Despite taking the time each day to write what I am grateful for, I don't often think about what that means in the big picture.
 It has become another item on the to-do list that I just want to check off.
 Reviewing the list not only helped me to take a step back and think about the past year, but it has also renewed my faith in the value of continuing this practice in the future.

 In addition to the value of reflection, I also found it valuable from a technical perspective.
 I do not spend nearly enough time attempting to write code for one-off tasks like this and, when I do, I often choose a more known path.
 Exploring new areas (`elisp`, Org Element API) and failing on my first attempt is a valuable practice in personal-time coding.